Emily X.R. Pan: Career

 Pan's debut novel, The Astonishing Color of After, was published by Little, Brown in March 2018 and debuted on the New York Times Bestseller List at #10.
 The novel follows 15-year old Leigh, who deals with her mother's recent death by suicide through traveling to Taiwan and meeting her maternal grandparents.
 Believing that her mother has been turned into a great red bird, she tries to find clues in her family history to uncover her mother's secrets.

 Pan wrote the novel as a tribute to her grandmother, inspired by her life in colonial Taiwan.
 Originally it was planned to be historical fiction, set in 1927, and span over 40 years of a Taiwanese woman's life, but Pan ultimately opted for a contemporary setting.
 To write the novel, Pan traveled to Taiwan for research, and rewrote the novel over a period of seven years.

 Together with fellow author Nova Ren Suma, Pan is the co-founder of Foreshadow: A Serial Anthology, a monthly online anthology for young adult short stories, which was realized via the crowdfunding site Indiegogo in August 2018.

-Her second novel, An Arrow to the Moon, will be released in April 2022.
+Her second novel, An Arrow to the Moon, was released in April 2022.
+It was named to NPR's Best Books of 2022 and The Horn Book's Fanfare list of the best of 2022, and was a 2023 Locus Award Finalist.